QuickWrite/luasm/README.md

 # LuASM
 A library to parse and execute custom ASM.

-> [!IMPORTANT]
-> This project is still under construction.
-But it is nearly in a state that is very usable. 😄

 It is a light‑weight Lua library that lets you define, parse and later execute a custom assembly‑like language. <br />
 And the library is deliberately minimal:
 - No external dependencies – pure Lua 5.1+.